Zslez/Zslez/README.md

 ## 👀 I’m interested in

-new challenges and problems
+- new challenges and problems
+- Python 🐍

 ## 🔝 I’m currently

-mastering Python creating some advanced projects
+- mastering Python working on some advanced projects

 ## 💞️ I’m looking to collaborate on

-interesting and challenging projects
+- interesting and challenging projects

 ## 📫 How to reach me